BraedenCollings/Final-Project-DS202/README.md

 6. How is speeding related to the number of fatalities?
 Are younger drivers more prone to speeding?
 Is higher speeding limits associated with more fatalities?

+These are the main questions we are looking to answer through the completion of this project.
+With the findings we will be able to draw different conclusions on fatal car crashes throughout the United States.

 ## Data